ashwath6105/Avax-adv-module-1/README.md

 Vault Contract:

-The Vault contract interacts with an ERC20 token and acts as a mechanism to handle deposits and withdrawals of the ERC20 token.
-The Vault contract is a basic interface which interacts with the ERC20 token (CTX) and handles deposits and withdrawals of the ERC20(CTX) token.
+The ERC20 token and the Vault contract work together to handle deposits and withdrawals of the ERC20 token.
+A simple interface for interacting with the ERC20 token (CTX) and managing deposits and withdrawals is the Vault contract.

 ## Getting Started